How to structure the software release management process for better agility?

 Every release is an event.
 You can deliver something valuable to people who need what you have created.
 People responsible for the release management process perform the planning and coordination needed for a successful launch.

-Your new product or set of features must be perfect and your team must be ready to support it.
+Your new product or set of features must be perfect, and your team must be ready to support it.
 Strong release management keeps your team aligned around a set of criteria for what must be done and when.

 Modern Agile software development companies need a way to orchestrate numerous changes.
 That’s where release control and deployment automation come into play.
 In this post, we outline the key phases of releasing software, share best practices for a successful release, and explain the essential roles in the process.

-What is a Software Release?
+What Is a Software Release?

 In simple words, a release is the distribution of a product/solution to a consumer.
 A new software release is the final version of this software that is introduced to the end-users after bug fixes and enhancements.
 During the process, you perform all the activities, which make a new version of your product available to your target audience.

 This process consists of some essential activities that include requirements analysis, code development, creating the build, software deployment, and testing.
-Depending on the developments and upgrades made in the software, the release can be private or public.
+Depending on the upgrades made in the software, the release can be private or public.

 What are the indicators of successful release management?